Ruben-Com/TFG/ARM-PRU-PRU_v1/README.md

 # 6 cycles
 It can also be accomplished using only 6 cycles.
-For it the order should be (supposing it needs 3 cycles to read 8 bytes):		<br />
+For it the order should be:								<br />
 <br />
 1, 2, 3 y 4)	Read 8 bytes from SRAM (R29 and R30)											<br />
 5)		Add 1<<8 to R30														<br />